Andrea-Galindo/energy-calculator/README.md

 1. Create a new branch for your feature or bug fix: `git checkout -b feature-name`
 2. Make your changes and commit them: `git commit -m 'Add some feature'`
 3. Push the changes to your forked repository: `git push origin feature-name`
-4. Submit a pull request to the main repository.
+4. Submit a pull request to the main repository

 ## Acknowledgments

-- Energy Calculator is inspired by www.perchenergy.com and borrows much of its design and navigation.
+- Energy Calculator is inspired by www.perchenergy.com and borrows much of its design

 ## Contact